XamarinUniversity/build2018-labs/lab1/README.md

 ![Run the iOS app](media/image18.5.png)

-## Code the Entry class
+## 6. Code the NoteEntry class

-Next we will implement the **Entry** data-model class which will hold the data for each Minutes entry we put into the app.
+Next you will implement the **NoteEntry** data-model class that holds the data for each entry put into the app.

 ### Create the C# class